princeejekwu/Shoppers-Behavior-Project/README.md

   5. Clothes line sold the most for both male and female therefore it should be priotize for growth.

   6. Non subscribers constituted about 74.18% in purchasing power while 25.82% are Non-subscribers which from my analysis are mostly males.
+## Executive Summary
+This analysis examines customer purchasing behavior using demographic, transactional, and engagement data, including age, gender, product details, purchase value, subscription status, and buying frequency.
+The dataset provides a holistic view of how customers interact with products across locations, seasons, and promotional strategies.

+Key insights indicate that purchase behavior varies significantly by customer demographics and product categories, with certain age groups and genders showing higher purchase frequency and spend.
+Repeat purchases and frequency of purchases suggest a strong base of loyal customers, particularly among those with active subscriptions.

+Product-related factors such as item category, size, color, and season influence buying decisions, highlighting opportunities for targeted inventory planning and seasonal marketing.
+Customers using discounts and promo codes demonstrate increased purchase activity, indicating that promotional strategies are effective in driving sales volume.

+Shipping type and payment method preferences reveal patterns that can help optimize logistics and payment offerings, improving customer convenience and satisfaction.
+Additionally, review ratings correlate with repeat purchases, emphasizing the importance of product quality and customer experience.

+Overall, the dataset supports data-driven decisions in customer segmentation, personalized marketing, pricing strategies, and subscription growth, with a strong opportunity to increase revenue by focusing on high-value customers, effective promotions, and improved customer retention strategies. i am open for collaboration and partnership you can contact me princeejekwu@gmail.com